 Special needs is a term that is usually associated with health and social care professionals.
-It’s used in places such as schools, care homes, medical facilities and clubs or societies to describe a group of disabled people.
+It’s used in places such as schools, care homes, medical facilities clubs or societies to describe a group of disabled people.

 The phrase came about as an attempt to be less negative, labelling disabled children’s educational needs, rather than their condition.
-In my opinion, special needs describes a group of people who are unwanted, not accepted and ridiculed.
+In my opinion, special needs describe a group of people who are unwanted, not accepted and ridiculed.

 In 2010, when I was 16, I went to a school for disabled people.
 Around that time it was awarded as being a specialist ‘special’ school.
 I felt that this was patronising and degrading to the students.
 Don’t get me wrong, the school was incredible and accommodated my needs perfectly.
 But I’d prefer us to not be labelled as a special school in any way.
-Instead, it should be known as specialist in ‘accessible education’ or ‘enabling education’.
+Instead, it should be known as a specialist in ‘accessible education’ or ‘enabling education’.

 However, for many disabled people, the word inspirational is considered patronising, irritating and unacceptable.

 Many non-disabled people think that it is inspiring when disabled people complete everyday tasks, such as getting out of bed, cooking and leaving the house.
 But we are we are just living our lives, like anyone else.
 Just because we use wheelchairs, mobility aids, canes, hearing aids and other adaptive equipment, it doesn’t mean we’re inspirational.